juliabower/hello-vue/README.md

 # hello-vue

-> A basic Vue.js project, with sass-loader added
+> A basic Vue.js project, using Vuex and Firebase

 ## Build Setup